SonySemiconductorSolutions/aitrios-rpi-application-module-library/docs/src/getting_started/hello_world.md

 ## Setup your device

-:::info
+:::warning
-The Application Module Library currently supports the **Raspberry Pi AI Camera** only.
+This getting started guide is focussing on the **Raspberry Pi AI Camera**.
+If you are working with the **Triton® Smart camera**, please proceed immediately to the [Triton® documentation](../devices/triton).
 :::

 The Raspberry Pi AI Camera is an extremely capable piece of hardware, enabling you to build powerful AI applications on your Raspberry Pi.
 By offloading the AI inference to the IMX500 accelerator chip, more computational resources are available to handle application logic right on the edge!